pdk/dagger/README.md

-# dagger
+# dirk

-Evaluate &amp; execute a set of dependencies
+Evaluate &amp; execute a set of dependencies, aka a DAG.